 Do I need to groom my dog in the winter months?

-For some reason people think their pets do not need grooming during the winter months as they will be too cold!
+Some customers have questioned the need for grooming during the winter months as they worry their dog will be too cold!
 This is a misconception, if you think about it if your pet becomes matted with an overly long coat, they will retain water making your pet even colder and staying wetter for much longer.
 So keeping your pet well groomed through out the winter will not only keep them feeling and looking great but you will not have that wet "doggy" smell or heavy muddy paws and coats that don't dry out easily.
 The use of a waterproof coat may be helpful to keep your dog warm and dry during a soggy winter walk, which can be removed when they get inside a nice warm house.
 We have a selection of doggy coats at Chiltern Groomers which you are more than welcome to try on your dog for size.

 My dogs coat is matted, can you brush it out?

 In most cases we will refuse to de-matt a coat.
 De-matting can be stressful and painful for your dog and often the only humane option is to clip the coat short and start again.
 We are unable to choose what length the coat can be clipped as this depends on how closely the matting is to the skin as we need to get a clipper blade under the matts.
-It is important to regularly brush your dog at home in between professional grooming so the coat does not get in to this condition.
+Removing a matted coat takes skill and extra time and is very hard wearing on our clipper blades and scissors, therefore an extra charge may be added.
+It is important to regularly brush your dog at home in between regular professional grooming so the coat does not get in to this condition.

 Can I bring some treats with my dog?